avigad/mathematics_in_lean_source/source/logic.rst

 In the second example,
 for convenience, we use the simplifier rather than ``rw`` to express ``<`` in terms of ``≤`` and ``¬``.
-We will come back to the simplifier later, but right now we only use that it will repeatedly use the indicated lemma, even if it needs to be instantiated to different values.
+We will come back to the simplifier later, but here we are only relying on the fact that it will use the indicated lemma repeatedly, even if it needs to be instantiated to different values.

 .. code-block:: lean